Fluoride Treatment – Fort Washington, PA

-Your child brushes her teeth twice a day, flosses regularly, and visits the dentist every six months.
-But did you know that rinsing with fluoride – a mineral that helps prevent cavities and tooth decay – also helps keep her teeth healthy and strong?
+Your child brushes their teeth twice a day, flosses regularly, and visits the dentist every six months.
+But did you know that rinsing with fluoride – a mineral that helps prevent cavities and tooth decay – also helps keep their teeth healthy and strong?

 Fluoride is effective in preventing cavities and tooth decay by coating teeth and preventing plaque from building up and hardening on the tooth’s surface.

 Fluoride comes in two varieties, systemic and topical:

 - Systemic fluoride is ingested, usually through a public water supply.
 While teeth are forming under the gums, the fluoride strengthens tooth enamel, making it stronger and more resistant to cavities.

 - Fluoride can also be applied topically to help prevent caries (cavities) on teeth present in the mouth.
 It is delivered through toothpaste, mouthwash, and professional fluoride applications.

 Receiving a fluoride treatment from your dentist